 Dr. J.R.
 Thicklin is the President and CEO of Destiny By Choice, Inc. where he is empowering lives and shaping destinies of lives impacted by domestic violence and related abuse.
 He is a strong advocate and activist in the plight to end domestic violence and fatherlessness.
 Dr. Thicklin has been on the front lines as a trailblazer addressing and raising awareness of domestic violence for over 2 decades.
 His work includes working for domestic violence centers, teaching, making presentations, and educating in middle schools, high schools, colleges and universities.
 He has spent over 32 years in ministry empowering lives across the country.
+He is the current Co-Chair for AADPP.

 Reverend Traci Jackson Antoine is the Director of the Domestic and Sexual Violence Project for Urban League of Eastern Massachusetts.
 This is a culturally specific project designed to improve outcomes for African American victims/survivors of domestic and sexual violence.
 Under the direction of Dr. Oliver Williams, Traci leads the African American Domestic Peace Project (AADPP) Boston team.
 AADPP is an affiliation of organizations in several U. S. cities dedicated to ending domestic violence in the Black Community.
 Reverend Antoine is a regular guest lecturer at Northeastern University School of Law and a trainer for the Boston Police Academy.
 Reverend Traci is an Advisory Board Member for Safe Havens Interfaith Partnership Against Domestic Violence and The Massachusetts Department of Public Health.